cal-badminton/tourney-schedule/README.md

 python3 update_schedule.py <file_name.xlsx>
 ```

 This will output a file in the `src` folder named `matchSchedule.json`.
-Once you have the json file created/updated.
 During the tournament we will also be posting and updating the match times we are calling with this code snippet

 ```
 <Alert severity="info" sx={{ p: 2 }}>